How Much Do Electricians Make?

 Qualifications and Training

 The more training and experience you have, the better you will be at your trade–but you will also have more strings to your bow, allowing you to reach a wider customer pool.
-If you have specific specialisms, like a focus on renewable energy installations, you can boost your earnings due to the increased demand for the skill in the UK.
+If you have specific skills, like a focus on renewable energy installations, you can boost your earnings due to the increased demand for the skill in the UK.

 Here’s a list of the typical training and qualifications you’re likely to need as an electrician: